 - The mentor is someone who the doctoral student may approach with miscellaneous matters, such as practical laboratory work, workspace, doctoral-student appointment, and supervision.

-- Doctoral students are encouraged to take the initiative in seeing their mentors for an introductory meeting.
+- Doctoral students should contact their mentors for an introductory meeting.

-- The mentor should study and discuss the doctoral student's individual curriculum.
+- The mentor should study and discuss the doctoral student's individual study plan.

 - The mentor should be accessible to the doctoral student as an alternative to his or her supervisor.
 It is important to attend to any problems and take action at an early stage.
 Please contact the supervisor and/or director of studies if necessary.

-- Every year, the doctoral student, the supervisor, the assistant supervisor or supervisors (if any), and mentor should follow up and revise the individual curriculum.
+- Every year, the doctoral student, the supervisor, the assistant supervisor or supervisors (if any), and mentor should follow up and revise the individual study plan.
 The student's coursework and doctoral-studies schedule is discussed.
 The reason for any delay is analyzed.

 IFM is organizing a basic pedagogical course; Science Education for Postgraduate/Doctoral Students (3 hp).

 This course is given in English twice per year, one in the spring and one in the autumn.
-Course responsible is Fredrik Jeppsson <firstname.lastname@example.org>.
-Registration for the course should be sent to Lena Martinsson <email@example.com>.
+Course responsible is Jordi Altimiras <email@example.com>.
+Registration for the course should be sent to Lena Martinsson <firstname.lastname@example.org>.

 The organization Didacticum at LiU offers a series of courses in pedagogical training, "steg-kurser," where each course represents a certain stage of teaching.